-The District is in the process of purchasing flood fight supplies for stockpiling within the District.
-See Attachment 3 for a location of supplies.
-The District will update the table to reflect the actual supplies once they have been purchased.
-SJOA maintains seven 20-foot containers with flood fight supplies that the District can draw on through the SJOA Agreement.
-Inventory of that resource can be obtained from San Joaquin Operational Area.
+Annually the District stockpiles materials as specific locations prior to the flood season.
+Other flood fight materials are purchased prior to identifiable events, as necessary.
+SJOA maintains seven twenty-foot containers with flood fight supplies that the district can draw on through the SJOA Agreement.
+Inventory of that resource can be obtained from SJOA.
 In addition, DWR stores resources near the Port of Stockton.
+See Attachment 3 for minimum inventory supply recommendations and image for future potential supply storage locations.